Learning Topology-Aware Implicit Field for Unified Pulmonary Tree Modeling with Incomplete Topological Supervision: Introduction

 Second, we propose \textbf{a topological repair strategy without disconnection annotations}, which allows the model to learn connectivity restoration under unknown and unlocalized disconnections by synthetically introducing additional breaks on already corrupted trees and training the network to recover these disruptions.
 This strategy eliminates the need for explicit breakpoint supervision while remaining consistent with real-world deployment settings, and we further validate the reliability of the resulting weak supervision.

 Third, building upon the proposed repair network, we extend the framework to \textbf{a unified multi-task implicit inference scheme} that simultaneously performs pulmonary tree repair, anatomical labeling, and lung segment reconstruction within a single forward pass.
 While each task is realized through a task-specific implicit function, all tasks share a common multi-task implicit field for query sampling and inference.
-This unified design enables end-to-end optimization across tasks and highly efficient inference, completing all three tasks in just over one second per case, nearly two orders of magnitude faster than state-of-the-art implicit graph-based pipelines such as IPGN.
-Extensive experiments on the constructed PTRL dataset demonstrate that TopoField not only effectively reconstructs corrupted pulmonary trees but also achieves competitive anatomical labeling and lung segment reconstruction performance, while being substantially more efficient.
+This unified design enables end-to-end optimization across tasks and efficient inference, completing all three tasks in just over one second per case, with up to nearly two orders of magnitude speedup over implicit-function baselines and around 50$\times$ speedup over sliding-window volumetric CNN baselines.Extensive experiments on the constructed Lung3D+ dataset demonstrate that TopoField not only effectively reconstructs corrupted pulmonary trees but also achieves competitive anatomical labeling and lung segment reconstruction performance, while being substantially more efficient.

 \textbf{Extension.} This work substantially extends our prior studies at MICCAI 2023~\citep{weng2023topology} and MIA 2025~\citep{xie2025efficient} in both the formulation of pulmonary topology repair and the scope of unified pulmonary tree analysis.
 Compared to our MICCAI 2023 study, which addressed topology repair using dense volumetric modeling under constrained disconnection settings, the present work generalizes repair to a continuous implicit formulation.
 This enables robust restoration under arbitrary and unlocalized disconnections and introduces a weakly supervised strategy that eliminates the need for explicit disconnection annotations, thereby improving applicability to realistic clinical scenarios.
 Beyond topology repair, this work significantly expands the task scope of IPGN~\citep{xie2025efficient}.
 Rather than treating anatomical labeling in isolation and assuming intact tree connectivity, we establish topology repair as the foundational task and unify repair, anatomical labeling, and lung segment reconstruction within a single implicit inference framework.
 All tasks are jointly optimized and inferred in one forward pass, resulting in substantially improved efficiency compared to graph-based implicit pipelines.
 Finally, we extend the original Lung3D dataset~\citep{xie2025template} into a comprehensive benchmark supporting multi-disconnection simulation and unified evaluation across tasks, enabling systematic assessment of repair quality, anatomical labeling, and lung segment reconstruction.